kiidax/xlangbench/README.md

 spent.
 The programming is kept very simple so that adding a new language should not a pain.

+The benchmark is not a heavy numerical calculations like N-body, Mandelbrot or cryptography.
+This is because I would choose C++ without any benchmark results for such a program.

 The current supported languages are

 - C++